JEK-III/DataPubSurvey/SurveyPaperScrap.md

 #Roadmap
 ##Abstract
-* Data "publication" attempts to appropriate for dat the prestige of publication in the scholarly literature.
+* Data "publication" attempts to appropriate for data the prestige of publication in the scholarly literature.
 * While the scholarly communication community substantially endorses the idea, it hasn't fully resolved what a data publication should look like, or how data peer review should work.
 * To contribute an important and neglected perspective on these issues, we surveyed ~250 researchers across the sciences and social sciences, asking what expectations "data publication" raises and what features would be useful to evaluate the trustworthiness and impact of a data publication and the contribution of its creator(s).
 * We found that the most widely-held perceptions of data publication as opposed to sharing related to access and preservation.